 "chairman" means the chairman of the board designated as such under section 5; (« président »)

 "district registrar" means the district registrar of a land titles district, and includes the registrar of a land registration district; (« registraire de district »)

-"local authority" means the council of a municipality and the board of trustees of a school district, school area or school division and includes the administrator of a municipality and the official trustee of a school district, and the governing board of a hospital district or of a medical nursing unit district established under The Health Services Act; (« autorité locale »)
+"local authority" means the council of a municipality and the board of trustees of a school district, school area or school division and includes the administrator of a municipality and the official trustee of a school district; (« autorité locale »)

 "member" means a member of the board; (« membre »)